migurski/talkingpapers/README.markdown

 ###"Manual data entry kills data"

 Most of the time that the chance you are sitting in the tent scrubbing they data at night.
-The Kirkpatrick law says that your likelyhood of correcting data in a tent all night on the scene of a crisis is direclty proportional to your seniority in a relief organization attenting the crisis.
+The Kirkpatrick law says that your likelihood of correcting data in a tent all night on the scene of a crisis is directly proportional to your seniority in a relief organization attending the crisis.

 ###Paper is successful for good reasons, and can be improved
 We need paper.
 Not Piles and piles of it laying around gathering dust.
-And not the manual transription part.
+And not the manual transcription part.
 But we need paper-based data in situations where there is no other reasonable option.
 Data transition points in the crisis ecosystem RUIN data -- most prone to errors in transcriptions.
 But paper works well in the field; and a completely digital automation is not possible everywhere.

 #TODOs